What are consumer preferences?

 What motivates consumers to buy a product like yours?
 What product features are most important?
 Where do they go to buy products like yours?
 What do they think of your packaging design?
 Who are your competitors and what do consumers think of them?
 How much would they be willing to pay?

 Testing consumer preferences not only helps you hone your product offering, it enables you to shape effective marketing messages and choose the most profitable distribution channels.
 You don’t need to get out on the road with your product, online consumer surveys offer a great way to reach out to hundreds or thousands of your target customers, so there’s no excuse for not doing it!
+Check our guide to find the right customer profiling tool for your brand.

 Here are 6 ways to test consumer preferences online and get answers to your burning questions in next to no time.